Academic Advisement Center

 - refer students, when needed, to appropriate services;

-- provide information related to College programs, services and policies;
+- provide information related to University programs, services and policies;

 - inform students of changes in their course of study;